 make

-1. If you have the permission to write into /usr/local/include and /usr/local/lib directories, run the following command:
+/usr/local/include and /usr/local/lib directories, run the following command: make install

 Change line 49 from: